-Open Tools menu (Alt+T in Internet Explorer 8 and Alt+X in Internet Explorer 9 and 10) and choose Internet Options.
+Open Tools menu (Alt+T in Internet Explorer 8 and Alt+X in Internet Explorer 9, 10 and 11) and choose Internet Options.
 If Menu or Command bars are not visible, press ALT key on keyboard once to make menus visible.

 Click Privacy tab.
 Make sure that the Settings slider is set to Medium.
 If not, click the Default button.
 This sets a reasonable policy for allowing and disallowing cookies.

-I strongly recommend using this settings, because geolocation security and privacy are still developing and you should prevent malicious sites from tracking your physical location.
+I strongly recommend using this settings, because geolocation security and privacy are still misused and you should prevent malicious sites from tracking your physical location.
 If the Clear sites button is not disabled (grayed out), click it to remove stored location data.

 Open Content tab and click the Settings button in AutoComplete section.

-If you have already saved some passwords or you want to be sure that no passwords are stored in Internet Explorer, click the Delete AutoComplete history... button.
+If you have already saved some passwords or you want to be sure that no passwords are stored in Internet Explorer, click the Delete AutoComplete history button.

-Clear everything except Passwords and click Delete.
+Clear everything except for the Passwords check box and then click Delete.
 This will clear saved passwords and close the Delete Browsing History window.

 Click OK to close AutoComplete Settings window.

-If Internet Explorer crashes or will not start after enabling third-party extensions, turn Enable third-party browser extensions off again (open Control Panel and double-click Internet Options) and start troubleshooting: tutorials are available for Internet Explorer 8 and 9.
+If Internet Explorer crashes or will not start after enabling third-party extensions, turn the Enable third-party browser extensions off again (open Control Panel and double-click Internet Options) and start troubleshooting.

-Security section is certainly the most important part.
+The Security section is certainly the most important part.

 Always turn off settings named Allow active content from CDs to run on My Computer, Allow active content to run in files on My Computer and Allow software to run or install even if the signature is invalid!
 Enabling these options gives a hearty welcome to viruses and malware.

-Internet Explorer 9 and 10 users might still need to leave the feature disabled, because it causes trouble while downloading files from secure webpages (IE either "fails to connect" or downloads a web page instead of the requested file).
+Internet Explorer 9 and later users might still need to leave the feature disabled, because it causes trouble while downloading files from secure webpages (IE either "fails to connect" or downloads a web page instead of the requested file).

 Click OK to close the Internet Options dialog.
 You might have to restart Internet Explorer for all settings to take effect.